piotrdzwiniel/Specvis-Desktop/README.md

 <h3>Support</h3>

-If you have a problem with the application, please first make sure that you are familiar with <a href="http://specvis.pl/tutorials.html">Tutorials</a> and <a href="http://specvis.pl/documentation.html">Documentation</a>, and if you still need help, please go to the <a href="https://github.com/piotrdzwiniel/Specvis/issues">Issues</a> section.
+If you have a problem with the application, please first make sure that you are familiar with <a href="http://www.specvis.pl/index.html">content of the Specvis homepage</a>, and if you still need help, please go to the <a href="https://github.com/piotrdzwiniel/Specvis/issues">Issues</a> section.
 While you are there try to look for the solution to your problem in existing issues.
 If you can't find solution, than create a new issue keeping in mind - the more accurately the problem is described the greater is chance for fast answer to it.

 <h3>License</h3>